Hibbs18/Project-launchpad-staging/README.md

-# Porject-launchpad-staging
+# Project Launchpad
-Project Launchpad is a collaboration effort between Harmonia Philanthropy and Telos One. [this is a staging site for live preview for the PLP x Telos One Team]
+**Project Launchpad** is a collaboration effort between Harmonia Philanthropy and Telos One. \
+Built for impact, not for profit.
+Designed exclusively for Canada's smaller charities